American Studies

 Concentration in American Studies

 A minimum of 7 courses is required to complete the concentration.
-Please note that as of January 2018 Concentration requirements have changed, beginning with the Class of 2020.
 Please consult with the department if there are any questions.

 Two American Studies Core courses.